 For those Manuhiri camping in Te Urewera treat all drinking water by boiling it or using water purifying tablets.

-Is temporarily closed until further notice, with an update due on the 12th April allowing for a full inspection of a range of critical facilities and structures to be carried out.
-Our Team have identified a range of significant remedial works required, and are working towards opening part of the track as soon as safely possible.
+Is temporarily closed until further notice, and we will update you as information comes in on changes to this status.
+Our team has identified a range of significant remedial works that needs to be completed, and are working towards opening part of the track as soon as safely possible.

-There is a significant amount of debris floating around the lake, carried down from the rivers and streams - extreme caution is necessary.
+There is a significant amount of debris floating in the lake, carried down from the rivers and streams - extreme caution is necessary.